schorschii/OCO-Agent/README.md

 ### Agent
 - 🐧 official supported Linux systems (`.deb` package provided)
   - Ubuntu 18.04, 20.04, 21.04, 22.04
-  - derived distros like Linux Mint 19, 20, 21 etc.
+  - derived distros like Linux Mint 19, 20, 21 etc. with systemd (sysvinit is not supported by the official `.deb` package)
 - 🐧 other Linux Systems will most likely work as well but may require manual agent and dependency installation
 - 🍏 macOS 10.15, 11 and 12 (`.pkg` package provided)
 - 🪟 Windows 7, 8(.1), 10 and 11 (`.exe` setup provided)